-RECOMMENDATION: Marketplace facilitators should be included in the definition of remote sellers.
-The responsibility for providing the consumer with both the transactional and the annual notice should be placed on the marketplace facilitator.
+RECOMMENDATION: Marketplace facilitators should be included in the definition of remote sellers, when they act as a marketplace facilitator for a given transaction.
+The legal obligation to report should be based on the nature of the transaction and not on the marketplace facilitator's status as suchThe responsibility for providing the consumer with both the transactional and the annual notice should be placed on the marketplace facilitator.
 For purposes of use tax information reporting, a "marketplace facilitator" is a marketplace that provides check out services in conformity with the NCSL model.

-2. Where should sellers of digital goods report if it has incomplete or conflicting information regarding the consumer's location?
+- 1a.
+Should a marketplace referrer be required to report information regarding the vendors to whom it has referred customers, as the Washington Bill requires? - 2.
+Where should a seller of digital goods report if it has incomplete or conflicting information regarding the consumer's location?
 Colorado requires the bill-to address be used if available, then any method that appropriately reflects the market.
 Should the MTC model require location of use as the primary rule, then bill-to address?